DougBeney/dougie.io/_posts/2018-07-16-tabs-in-emacs.md

 If you do not know the name of a a filetype's designated mode, you can open a file of that type, hit M-: (Alt + Shift + colon/semicolon), and type `major-mode`.
 Emacs will then tell you the current mode.
 After that, the hook function will typically be `{name of your mode}-hook`.

 For example, I did this in a `.c` file and found out that the mode was called `c-mode`.

+### SmartTabs

+The [Smart-tabs-mode](https://www.emacswiki.org/emacs/SmartTabs) package helps Emacs indent with tabs and align with spaces in various languages.

+If you are unsure of how to install packages in Emacs, you could refer to [this wiki entry](https://www.emacswiki.org/emacs/InstallingPackages) or [this video](https://www.youtube.com/watch?v=Cf6tRBPbWKs).

+After installing it, you can enable it in various languages as follows:

+{% highlight elisp %}
+(smart-tabs-insinuate 'c 'javascript 'python)
+{% endhighlight %}

+### Python Tabs Support

+PEP8 has some great code recommendation, however I completely disagree with their choice of spaces.

+To enable it, you must first get [SmartTabs configured](#smarttabs).

+After that, add the following hook to overwrite that tab width.

+Remember that `custom-tab-width` is a custom set variable and you could replace it with a regular integer if you please.

+{% highlight elisp %}
+(add-hook 'python-mode-hook (lambda () (setq tab-width custom-tab-width)))
+{% endhighlight %}

 ### Final Notes